grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/fs/file/_index.md

 ---
 title: 'File'
-excerpt: 'File represents a file with methods for reading, seeking, and obtaining file stats.'
+description: 'File represents a file with methods for reading, seeking, and obtaining file stats.'
 weight: 10
 ---